Biden’s 3rd trip to reddish Ohio pushes his economic agenda | WTOP

 WASHINGTON (AP) — President Joe Biden just can’t quit Ohio — even if it rejected him in last year’s election.

-The president travels to Cincinnati on Wednesday to push his economic policies.
-It’s the third visit of his presidency to Ohio, the only state Biden lost that he has visited multiple times.
+The Democrat travels to Cincinnati on Wednesday to push his economic policies.
+It’s the third visit of his presidency to Ohio, the only state he lost that he has visited multiple times.

 Ohio was once an electoral prize that could decide who occupied the White House, but its embrace of Republicans has tightened over the past decade.
 The visit is a testament to Biden’s belief that going straight to voters will help cross a barbed political divide.